revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

-### Email Subject Line Experiment applying concepts from Facure Chapter 2: Randomized Experiments and Stats Review
+### applying concepts from Facure Chapter 2: Randomized Experiments and Stats Review

-This notebook applies **Facure Chapter 2 concepts** to a real(ish) email campaign dataset with multiple subject lines.
+This notebook applies **Facure Chapter 2 concepts** to a real(ish) email campaign dataset.

 We assume three CSV files in the same folder: